Skip to content

 Webinar Follow-Up Email Templates for B2B SaaS

-These templates are starting points.
-Swap in your webinar title, speaker name, and specific resource.
+These are starting points.
+Swap in your webinar title, speaker name, and the specific resource you promised.

 Template 1: Live Attendee, Same-Day Follow-Up